-The absentee ballot return envelope can be delivered back to the Board of Elections by mail or commercial courier.
+The absentee ballot return envelope can be delivered back to the Board of Elections office in-person, by mail, or via commercial courier.
 Alternatively, the return envelope can also be delivered in person to any early voting site or the Durham County Board of Elections office, but only by the voter or the voter's near relative or legal guardian.
 The Board of Elections cannot accept as timely return envelopes after 5:00 p.m. on Election Day, unless arriving by mail within three business days and postmarked by Election Day.

 The return envelope cannot be accepted at any polling place on Election Day.

 If you are a military service member (or immediate family member) who is absent from Durham County, or a U.S. citizen living overseas, you are encouraged to use the Federal Post Card Application (FPCA) to request your absentee ballot.
 If you are not registered to vote in Durham County it will also serve to accomplish that.
 Please fill it out as thoroughly as possible and mail/fax/scan and e-mail to us.
 For military and overseas voters, that will ensure you get ballots for all elections to be held this calendar year.
 Click here for more information and forms.

 When returning the ballot, the materials will also give military-overseas voters the option of requesting ballots for the upcoming calendar year.

 If you have any questions, please email email@example.com (see below for e-mail tips).